 The rules of Practice and Procedure are general guidelines to be utilized by the Conduct Board.
-Said rules are not subject to amendment without the approval of the Vice President for Student Affairs and Enrollment Management.
-However, the Conduct Administrator may include such additional guidelines that will amplify or clarify these rules, or that facilitate their implementation, provided that such guidelines do not deny the guarantee of due process specified or explicit in these rules.
+Said rules are not subject to amendment without the approval of the Vice President for Enrollment Management and Student Experience.
+However, the Conduct Administrator and/or Director may include such additional guidelines that will amplify or clarify these rules, or that facilitate their implementation, provided that such guidelines do not deny the guarantee of due process specified or explicit in these rules.
 Such guidelines shall be stated in writing by the Conduct Administrator.